Stephen Jay Gould The Problem Trends and Progress

 Good trend watchers see a swarm of interacting influences swirling around centers of change.
 Like objects careening off of each other in a vacuum, trends intersect, change, and then retreat or merge.
 The rising of deep analysis, and now Big Data, in baseball is as much an influence on the new mean as is the quality of overall improvement in play.
 They really can’t be separated as one intimately influences the other.

-Strategists should be cautious about any nonchalance about trends.
+Strategists should be cautious about any nonchalance toward trends.
 They need to create a context of uncertainty, map the swarm of trends, and then play the trends out under different models of the future.
 They still won’t be able to predict the future, but they will have a much better grasp on the elements in play and how they relate than someone looking at a “trend” in isolation.
-And as those trends under scrutiny alight, remember that they won’t all be pointing toward some ideal future that an individual bias wants to see occur, but toward an uncertain future where they may be creating but a niche, not a sea change.
+As those trends under scrutiny alight, remember that they won’t all be pointing toward some ideal future that an individual bias wants to see occur, but toward an uncertain future where they may be creating but a niche, not a sea change.

 Did you like reading about the problem with trends?
 For more Serious Insights on scenario planning and forecasting click here.